With loads of whole grains and fiber and the option to make them with chocolate chips, these are the very best kid-friendly Raisin Bran Muffins!

 - Add the wet ingredients and whisk gently to combine.

-- Stir in the add-in.
-Or, divide the batter into the prepared muffin pan, using a heaping ¼ cup in each, and then add the fruit or chocolate chips on top.
+- Divide the batter into the prepared muffin pan, using a heaping ¼ cup in each.

 Frequently Asked Questions